aframevr/aframe/docs/guide/building-an-advanced-scene.md

 });
 ```

-Then we use that data to actually update the raycaster on the `init` lifecycle
+Then we use that data to actually update the raycaster in the `init` lifecycle
 method, which is called when the component is attached to the entity.
 We grab
 the raycaster and update it: